madrury/madrury.github.io/_posts/2017-08-04-basis-expansions.markdown

 Additionally, the binned regression method has the disadvantage of producing *discontinuous* functions, while we expect most processes we encounter in nature or business to vary continuously in their inputs.
 This is philosophically unappealing, and also accounts for some of the bias seen when comparing the binning regressions to the other basis expansions.

-### Polynomial Regression

-The major problem with polynomial regression is its instability once a moderate number of estimated parameters is reached.
-Polynomial regressions as *highly* sensitive to the noise in our data, and in every example were seen to eventually overfit violently; this feature was not seen in any of the other methods we surveyed.

-The polynomial regression also does not accumulate variance uniformly throughout the support of the data.
-We saw that polynomial fits become highly unstable near the boundaries of the available data.
-This can be a serious issue in higher dimensional situations (though we did not explore this), where the curse of dimensionality tells us that the *majority* of our data will lie close to the boundary.

 ### Linear and Cubic Splines

 These methods performed well across the range of our experiments.